Academic Regulations

 Code of Student Conduct

-Dalhousie University has a code of student conduct, and it is expected that students will adhere to the code during their participation in lectures and other activities associated with this course.
+Dalhousie University has a code of student conduct.
+Students are expected to adhere to the code during their participation in lectures and other activities.
 In general:

 “The University treats students as adults free to organize their own personal lives, behaviour and associations subject only to the law, and to University regulations that are necessary to protect